kennethmiranda/osticket-azure/README.md

 ## ☁️ 1.
 Setup Azure Virtual Machine

-1. Sign into Azure Portal.
+1. Sign into Azure Portal
-2. Create a Resource Group named `osTicket`.
+2. Create a Resource Group named `osTicket`
 3. Create a new Virtual Machine in this group:
    - **OS**: Windows 10 Pro (Version 22H2, x64 Gen2)
    - **Size**: 4 vCPUs, 16 GiB RAM (if your system supports it)
-4. Deploy the Virtual Machine.
+4. Deploy the Virtual Machine
-5. Connect via Remote Desktop using the public IP and credentials.
+5. Connect via Remote Desktop using the public IP and credentials

 📸 *Insert screenshot of Azure VM setup and RDP connection*